Nutritional Counseling Careers

 Earning a graduate degree in the field often increases a nutrition professional’s earnings, opening up opportunities for advancement as a professor, researcher or independent consultant.

 If you would like to gain the necessary education to pursue a nutritional counseling career, we highly recommend that you check out our free School Finder Tool located HERE.

-Employment of dietitians and nutritionists is expected to grow by 20% between 2010 and 2020, according to the BLS.
-This is considered faster than the average for all occupations.
+The future looks bright as well; the BLS reports that employment of dietitians and nutritionists is expected to grow by 21% from 2012-2022, a faster rate than the average for all occupations.